Share this article via

 beauty taking its form, and soon enough, my patience was rewarded.
 Although I had to wait, the wait made it more meaningful in every aspect.

 December was a month of beauty, with the chimes of cheer jingling merrily, and sparkling lights twinkling away, creating the perfect atmosphere for romance and love.
-Love…ahhh…you could smell it in the air, amongst the freshly baked Christmas cookies and and the sweet aroma of brewed coffee.
-You could smell it in the candies and the dried sprigs that adorned doors as Christmas decoration.
+Love…ah…you could smell it in the air, amongst the freshly baked Christmas cookies and the sweet aroma of brewed coffee.
+You could smell it in the candies and the dried sprigs that adorned doors as Christmas decorations.
 You could feel it inside Christmas cards and you could feel it passing in the air when you watched couples huddle closer to beat the chill of the winter.
-You could feel it within the romance books in old bookstores that had wooden doors and sky high shelves.
+You could feel it within the romance books in old bookstores that had wooden doors and sky-high shelves.

 Yes.
 Love was everywhere.
 But to feel it yourself was a complete miracle.
 And, on the month of December, amidst all the beauty, I was blessed to feel the love.
 Love comes in many ways.
 But the best one comes, unknown, uninvited.
 It suddenly appears, out of the blue, and that makes it all the more beautiful and special.

 The door opened, allowing a gust of snow in, and my skin shivered.
-I turned a round, to see a shock of hazelnut hair flying all over the place.
+I turned around, to see a shock of hazelnut hair flying all over the place.
 Champers started barking, but it didn’t last long.
-His barking soon became whimpering and he was rubbing noses with the new puppy that had just entered the shop, a dark hazelnut colored puppy with drooping ears and big, totally big brown eyes.
+His barking soon became whimpering and he was rubbing noses with the new puppy that had just entered the shop, a dark hazelnut-coloured puppy with drooping ears and big, totally big brown eyes.
 I smiled to myself, and turned to see the puppy’s owner.
 And there, at that second, I knew the magic was true.
 It happened to me then, the Christmas eve magic.
-I fell in love with the brown eyes, and bewildered look that he gave me.
-My book fell off my hands, and I wobbled on the old stairs, unable to keep my balance as my heart was pounding fast, too fast for form me to get a grasp.
+I fell in love with the brown eyes and bewildered look that he gave me.
+My book fell off my hands, and I wobbled on the old stairs, unable to keep my balance as my heart was pounding fast, too fast for me to get a grasp.